Blane245/musicgenerator/README.md

 The menu has options for starting a new file, opening an exising file, save a file and creating a new track.

-The controls display provide for selection of a Soundfont file, manages the time line display pan and zoom, and provides for control of the execution of preview and record.
+The controls display provide for selection of a Soundfont file, manages the time line display pan and zoom, time line interval, and provides for control of the execution of preview and record.

 ## Body